campeterson/data-sets/README.md

 {title}
 {link-to-the-data-set}
-{short, usefule description of the data set}
+{short, useful description of the data set}

 Datasets for "The Elements of Statistical Learning"
 http://www-stat.stanford.edu/~tibs/ElemStatLearn/data.html